 #4 – Fisher-Price Brilliant Basics Boppin’ Activity Bugs

-The great thing about Noah’s Ark Shape Sorter is that toddler can put all the puzzle pieces inside and pretend play they are waiting for a rain to stop!
+The great thing about Fisher-Price Little People Noah’s Ark Gift Set is that toddler can put all the pieces inside and pretend play they are waiting for a rain to stop!
 Believe me, tell them the story early and you’ll be glad you did!
 It will be so much easier for them to remember to put away pieces so you don’t step on them when you enter the room.
 We love that this toy can be combined with Noah’s Ark story.
 And we love that there are so many different animals.
-Toddlers love animals and getting them to learn their names using this toy be easy, especially if you make up all the funny animal noises!
-(UK readers)
+Toddlers love animals and getting them to learn their names using this toy will be easy, especially if you make up all the funny animal noises!
+Of course, they get to use the same animals in many other pretend play situations!

-What we love about Foam Wonder Blocks is that they are light, can be used in a bathtub (they float on water!) and they are really, really quiet!
+What we love about Soft Stacking Building Block Toys Set is that they are light, can be used in a bathtub (they float on water!) and they are really, really quiet!
 Even when they say blocks in general are a quiet toy, this is really true for these blocks unlike wooden and especially plastic blocks.
 Plus, how likely you would let your toddler bring wooden or plastic block in a bathtub?
-This toy is the main reason why my toddler stopped crying during bathtub.
+This toy is the main reason why my toddler stopped crying during bath time.
 Before them, it was a constant struggle.
-(UK readers)

-#7 – Skip Hop Alphabet Zoo Match and Play Puzzle
+#7 – Wooden Animal Match and Play Puzzle

-Melissa & Doug Deluxe Latches Board is a great learning tool for little hands.
-At start maybe toddlers will not be able to open all of the little doors by themselves but before you know it, they will learn!
+Busy Board for Toddlers is a great learning tool for little hands.
+At start maybe toddlers will not be able to use all of the activities by themselves but before you know it, they will learn!
 This is awesome because you can SEE by your own eyes how their fine motor skills improve over time.
-And they will be so proud when they unlock the doors they couldn’t just a few days ago!
-Plus, you get to say to a toddler who opens ALL kitchen elements and other doors around the house: “Here, this is yours to open whenever you want!”
-(UK readers)
+And they will be so proud when they achieve they couldn’t just a few days ago!
+This sensory busy board provide 17 items for toddlers.
+Including basic life skills learning parts (clothes, shoelaces, buttons, zippers, pockets and more), apple trees, DIY emoticons board, tangram and 2 sets of letters and numbers for children to explore. kids will never lose interest in it.
+Because it is always full of challenges.

 #9 – Melissa & Doug K’s Kids Match and Build Blocks